-- 40. The PTABOA determined that the land should be assessed at a base rate of \$900 per front foot.
-The Petitioners contended the land should be assessed at no more than \$24,750 per acre. - 41.
-Before considering the Petitioners' objection to the assessed value, the Board must address the Petitioners' procedural argument: whether the Form 115, Notification of Final Assessment Determination for 1996, was timely issued by the PTABOA. - 42.
+- 39. The PTABOA determined that the land should be assessed at a base rate of \$900 per front foot.
+The Petitioners contended the land should be assessed at no more than \$24,750 per acre of primary land. - 40.
 The pertinent facts regarding the procedural matters in this appeal are undisputed.
-On December 2, 1998, the Board determined, in an appeal of the 1995 assessment, that the Land Order required that the subject lot should be priced at no more than \$24,750 per acre.
+On December 2, 1998, the Board determined, in an appeal of the 1995 assessment, that the

+Land Order required that the subject parcel should be priced at no more than \$24,750 per acre.

-- 43. The Board, in its prior determination, concluded that the subject lot was not platted.
-As noted, evidence presented at the administrative hearing for the current appeal indicates the lot under appeal is, in fact, platted. - 44.
+- 41. The Board, in its prior determination, concluded that the subject parcel was not platted.

+As noted, evidence presented at the administrative hearing for the current appeals indicates that the parcel under appeal is, in fact, platted. - 42.
 Upon receipt of the Board's Final Determination, the 1995 assessment was changed by the PTABOA to comply with the Board's decision.
 However, the local officials recognized the Board's error in concluding that the parcel was not platted.
 On September 8, 1999, the PTABOA issued Forms 115, Notification of Final Assessment Determination, informing the Petitioners that the assessed values for the assessment years of 1996 through 1999 would be as originally assessed (pursuant to the provisions of the Land Order applicable to platted property on a front foot basis).
-Upon receipt of these Forms 115, the Petitioners filed appeals for these subsequent years. - 45.
+Upon receipt of these Forms 115, the Petitioners filed appeals for these subsequent years. - 43.
 The steps in the assessment process relevant to this appeal have been described as follows: